 Learning How To Value Myself After Experiencing Abuse - Meg

 I have a past of severe sexual abuse and manipulation that I have suppressed for years.
-In January, there had been a big development in my past story, which involves one of my best friends that came to the surface and I finally had the courage to speak to my mother about it, after 10+ years, and I decided I needed to get help and do something because it was affecting how I view myself and ruining my self worth.
+In January, there had been a big development that came to the surface in my past story, which involves one of my best friends, and I finally had the courage to speak to my mother about it.
+After 10+ years I decided I needed to get help and do something because it was affecting how I view myself and ruining my self-worth.

 I've learned so much from Tricia, even in the limited time I've been working with her.
 I have some tools and cues that I need to repeat to myself when I'm feeling down or when I'm going through a hard time.
 She has given me valuable perspective and has also helped me be more mindful and open with my struggles.

 So far, my biggest achievement is making small strides towards changing my perspective on myself.
 I have been adjusting my attitude and feelings on myself over the past few weeks, little by little, and it has made such a difference.
-Exploring boundaries and how I can set up boundaries for myself and in existing and new relationships has been huge for me.
-I love that I can have something happen to me, and write it all out so that Tricia and I can explore it again later.
-It's really a fantastic service.
+Exploring boundaries and how I can set up them for myself in existing and new relationships has been huge for me.
+I love that I can have something happen to me and write it all out so that Tricia and I can explore it again later.
+It's really fantastic service.